 Regardless of who was doing the earning or spending, California allows each spouse an equal right to receive community property upon the divorce, unless there is a written agreement to the contrary, or the facts and circumstances favor an inequitable division.
 Many people think that this means they are entitled to 50 percent of everything (so, half the interest in the car, half the interest in the other spouse’s retirement) and you just divide everything by two.
 However, in California, divorce is rarely so straightforward.

 The court will examine the overall total fair market value of the entire community estate, weighing it against all the debts the community owes.
 At that point, the court can more fairly divide the net community estate.
-Often, that means someone will get the more valuable vehicle; however, to make it more fair, that same spouse might also receive slightly more debt in an effort to balance things out.
+Often, that means someone will get the more valuable vehicle; however, to make it fairer, that same spouse might also receive slightly more debt in an effort to balance things out.
 The ultimate goal is for each spouse to receive assets that are equal in their value.

 Sometimes it can be difficult to determine whether something is community property or separate property.
 For example, it can be difficult to divide a business that one spouse formed before the marriage, but both spouses worked on equally during the marriage to grow and expand.
 With retirement plans, anything earned and contributed to a specific plan during the marriage is community; therefore, it is important that, before marriage, you print out and save the exact balances of accounts in the event of a divorce.